jaysalvat/smart-model/README.md

 SmartModel is a fun experiment over ES6 Javascript Proxy.

-It tends to bring useful tools and best practices to data objects.
+It tends to bring useful tools and best practices to Javascript data objects.

 - [x] Small footprint <2Kb gzipped
 - [x] Value transformation